TartanLlama/tartanllama.github.io/_drafts/cover-letter.md

 - social-tech
 ---

+I review a lot of job applications at Codeplay and most of them make me sad.

+For every application I look at, I make a list of plus points and minus points as I read through the candidate's documents and code.
+Invariably the first thing I look at is the cover letter, and I would estimate that 90% of them get an instant minus point in my review feedback.

 (all advice is from the viewpoint of a small-medium sized tech company and all, well, you know, just like, my opinion, man)

 A good job application answers two questions: why the candidate is right for the company and why the company is right for the candidate.